-When you die intestate, who inherits your property depends on who survives you and your state law, which has its own unique rules of intestacy.
-A surviving spouse will most likely inherit at least some of your assets, but they are not always entitled to the entire estate.
-Direct descendants, like children or grandchildren may also be entitled to their own share of the inheritance, so the spouse must share the estate with them.
-This includes your children from another marriage.
+A surviving spouse will most likely inherit at least some of your assets, but they are not always entitled to everything.
+Direct descendants, like children or grandchildren may also be entitled to their own share of the inheritance, so the estate may be divided between them and the spouse.

 Check out this guide to wills and probate by state to see how intestacy law works where you live.

-State law provides further guidance as to who inherits in a hierarchy known as intestate succession.
-Intestate succession organizes the decedent's potential heirs into different tiers or classes to determine who has a greater claim to an inheritance.
-Generally, surviving descendants that are more closely related have a greater claim to the decedent's property than more distant relatives.
+Intestate succession is the order in which people inherit a deceased person’s property and assets when there is no will.
+It is determined by state law, which organizes the decedent's next of kin into different tiers or classes to determine who has a greater claim to an inheritance.
+Generally, surviving descendants that are more closely related to the deceased (like grandchildren), have a greater claim to the intestate property than more distant relatives (like second-cousins).

 Descendants of the decedent's parents, like siblings, nieces, and nephews